furycd001/furycd001.github.io/content/posts/the-things-we-save.md

 **Do I actually want this, or do I just not want to lose it?**

-Because sometimes, the best thing we can do with something meaningless is simply enjoy it for what it is — and then let it disappear.
+Because sometimes, the best thing we can do with something meaningless is simply enjoy it for what it is, and then let it disappear.